sage-code/maj/alphabet.md

 ts | ţi        | t͡si
 tz | ţe        | t͡se
 ch | ce, ci    | t͡ɕ
-ca | cea       | t͡ɕ
 ce | cei,      | t͡ɕ
 ci | cia,      | t͡ɕ
-co | cio,      | t͡ɕ
+ge | ge        | dʒe
-cu | ciu       | t͡ɕ
+gi | gi        | dʒi

 **notes:**

-* sound "sh"  is like "s"   in "she" but most of the time is replaced by "x"
+* sound "sh"  is like "s"   in "she" (also "x" is pronounced "sh")
-* sound "je"  is like "ge"  in "generator",
+* sound "ge"  is like "ge"  in "generator",
-* sound "ji"  is like "gi"  in "gin",
+* sound "gi"  is like "gi"  in "gin",
-* sound "g"   is like "g"   in "get", "gear", "gees", "guitar"
 * sound "sh"  is like "sh"  in "she" or "ti" in "addiction" or "ss" in "passion"
 * sound "ch"  is like "ch"  in "cheese", "peach" or "speech"
 * sound "ts"  and "tz" are similar to "z" in German "zuruck = back"
-* sound "ue"  and "ui" are similar to "we", "wi" in "wet", "whisky"

 ## Not used